Hack4Dev/CubeSat_ImageClassify/README.md

 ### Original research work:

 Chatar, Keenan AA, et al. "Data downlink prioritization using image classification on-board a 6U CubeSat."
 Sensors, Systems, and Next-Generation Satellites XXVII.
 Vol. 12729.
-SPIE, 2023. [link:](https://arxiv.org/pdf/2408.1486).
+SPIE, 2023. [link:](https://arxiv.org/pdf/2408.14865).

 ### Data used (coming soon)

+- For the `original` dataset, please visit [link:](https://zenodo.org/records/13147787)
+- If you prefer to access the tutorial more quickly, you can use this [link:](https://doi.org/10.5281/zenodo.14598875); however, please note that the download time will be longer.